 We at the U.S. Fish and Wildlife Service know that eagles are fascinating and fun to watch.
 Sometimes eager wildlife enthusiasts take their observations a bit too far.
-One emerging threat to eagles and other wildlife is an increase in harassment from unmanned aircraft systems, commonly referred to as drones or the shorthand abbreviation, UAS.
+One emerging threat to eagles and other wildlife is an increase in harassment from uncrewed aircraft systems, commonly referred to as drones or the shorthand abbreviation, UAS.
 We need your help to keep eagles safe as they nest and raise young.
 Take a few moments to learn what special protections eagles have under federal law, how you can view them safely and what to do if you see someone harassing eagles or other wildlife.

 Bald eagles are more than conceptual symbols of freedom and strength.
 As a population, they have rebounded from the brink of extinction.
 In the early 1960s, there were estimated to be as few as 417 nesting pairs in the lower 48 states.
 By comparison, there are more than 71,000 nesting pairs today.
 While eagle success is partly due to strong environmental laws, it’s also due to their tenacity and adaptability as a species.
 Today, they can be found in almost every state and thriving in all sorts of habitats.